-A single award will be made for a community or other type of plan, program, or project that, as a direct result of the effort, demonstrates improved quality of life for lowand moderate-income residents.
-Emphasis is placed on how creative housing, economic development, and private investments have been used in or with a comprehensive community development plan to empower a community.
+A single award will be made for a community or plan, program, or project that, as a direct result of the effort, demonstrates improved quality of life for low- and moderate-income residents.
+Emphasis is placed on how creative housing, economic development, and private investments have been used in, or with a comprehensive community development plan, to empower residents who reside in that community or around it.

 This award also emphasizes tangible results and recognizes the planning discipline and its contributions as a community strategy.
-Nominees should show how they have overcome difficult community issues to achieve measurable, effective outcomes.
-Examples of eligible submissions include regulatory reform, workforce development, affordable housing preservation, growth management, public-private partnerships, transportation, community participation, diverse housing planning, and sustainable economic development.
+Nominees should show how they have overcome difficult community issues to achieve effective measurable outcomes, such as reducing urban blight, creating jobs, expanding and preserving affordable housing, or enhancing transit mobility and transportation options.
+Applicants must also demonstrate effective collaborative efforts with other entities, public and private.
+Examples include community development corporations (CDCs), banking institutions, advocacy organizations, philanthropy, for- and non-profit homebuilders, and Metropolitan Planning Organizations (MPOs).
 The strategy should employ a variety of actions that maximize increased choice and opportunity for all citizens in the community.
 To the maximum extent possible, submissions should involve formal community planning efforts and include physical improvements and interventions (although the latter are not required).
-The strategy submitted should have been in effect a minimum of 3 years.
+The strateav submitted should have been in effect a minimum of 3 years.